Best Monitors for Programmers in 2026

 Cons: May feel cramped compared to dual or ultrawide.
 Limited multitasking space for complex workflows.

-What I use: dual 27-inch 4K monitors.
-The flexibility outweighs the center bezel issue for my workflow.
-I keep code on the left monitor, browser and terminal on the right.
-When I need to focus, I maximize on one screen and ignore the other.
-Many colleagues prefer ultrawide.
+Dual 27-inch 4K monitors offer the most flexibility for most programming workflows.
+Code on the left monitor, browser and terminal on the right.
+When focus matters, maximize on one and ignore the other.
+Many developers swear by ultrawide instead.
 Neither choice is wrong.
-Try both if you can before committing.
+Try both configurations if possible before committing to the desk real estate.

 Monitor Settings for Programming